amar-jay/first_rl/finite_markov_decison_processes/README.md

 | -------------- | ---------------------------------------- | -------------------------------------------------------------- |
 | **Definition** | Expected return starting from state $s$. | Expected return starting from state $s$ and taking action $a$. |
 | **Input**      | State $s$.                               | State $s$ and action $a$.                                      |

+### Monte Carlo methods

+If an agent follows a policy and maintains an average, for each state (s) encountered, of the actual returns that have followed that state, then the average will converge to the state's value, $v(s)$, as the number of times that state is encountered approaches infinity.

+If separate averages are kept for each action $a$ taken in each state $s$, then these averages will similarly converge to the action values, $q(s, a)$.

+We call estimation methods of this kind **Monte Carlo methods** because they involve averaging over many random samples of actual returns.